ethpandaops/ethereum-package/README.md

   # Example; el_extra_labels: {"ethereum-package.partition": "1"}
   el_extra_labels: {}

+  # A list of tolerations that will be passed to the EL client container
+  # Example: el_tolerations:
+  # - key: "key"
+  #   operator: "Equal"
+  #   value: "value"
+  #   effect: "NoSchedule"
+  # Defaults to empty
+  el_tolerations: []

   # The type of CL client that should be started
   # Valid values are nimbus, lighthouse, lodestar, teku, and prysm
   cl_client_type: lighthouse